reasonwithoutrestraint/site/mkdocs/docs/Original/Metaethics/Normative Psychology.md

 The deliberative perspective must be explanatory because when we decide what to do after deliberation, that often makes a difference in what we do.
 This would be impossible if the deliberative perspective were not explanatory, since the connection between deliberation and our action would be purely causally contingent.
 Thus, our attitudes towards the propositions that figure in our deliberations must be capable of figuring an explanation of our action.
 However, there must also be some slack between desires and values.
 An agent may desire to X without valuing to X (e.g. kleptomaniac, addicts, etc.).
 Likewise, an agent may value X without desiring to X (e.g. the depressed, weakness of will).
 In general, due to psychological compulsions, physical addictions, emotional disturbances, etc. there is an imperfect connection between what an agent judges to be a normative reasons for action and the agent's motivating reasons for action.

 Vaguely, to judge that one has normative reason to X is to *endorse* X under deliberation.
-Normative judgments then can be vaguely characterized as *deliberative endorsement*.
+Normative judgments then can be vaguely characterized as *deliberative endorsement* of some propositional content.
 Contrast this with undeliberative or unreflective endorsement, which are the sources of one's *motivating reasons*, the explanation of their intentional behavior.
 The question is to determine what it is to form deliberative endorsement of an action.
 Is it a desire, belief of some sort, etc.

 ## Competing Analyses